-- DISTAR (Reading, Language, and Arithmetic) (n = 9).
+- DISTAR (Reading, Language, and Arithmetic) (n = 9)

-- Reading Mastery[®] (n = 5).
+- Reading Mastery[®] (n = 5)

-- Horizons (n = 1).
+- Horizons (n = 1)

-- Corrective Reading (n = 17).
+- Corrective Reading (n = 17)

-- Language for Learning (n = 1).
+- Language for Learning (n = 1)

-- Language for Writing (n = 1).
+- Language for Writing (n = 1)

-- Reasoning and Writing (n = 1).
+- Reasoning and Writing (n = 1)

-- Spelling Mastery (n = 2).
+- Spelling Mastery (n = 2)

-- Morphographic Spelling (now called Spelling Through Morphographs) (n = 2).
+- Morphographic Spelling (now called Spelling Through Morphographs) (n = 2)

-- Connecting Math Concepts (n = 1).
+- Connecting Math Concepts (n = 1)

-The number of studies does not equal 37 because some studies included more than one Direct Instruction program or more than one age group.
-These 37 studies included not only a wide range of Direct Instruction programs and participants, but also varying age/grade ranges, including 3-year-old to high-school-age learners.
+- The number of studies does not equal 37 because some studies included more than one Direct Instruction program or more than one age group.

+These 37 studies included not only a wide range of Direct Instruction programs and participants, but also varying age/grade ranges from three years, two months to high school.
 The majority of the studies (n = 28) included:

-- Elementary school-aged students (n = 22). - Middle school-aged students (n = 6).
+- Elementary school-aged students (n = 22) - Middle school-aged students (n = 6)

 Participants in eight of the studies were preschoolaged, kindergarten children.
-Finally, six studies included high-school students.
+Finally, six studies included high-school aged students.